UWC2-APIDOC/to-do-service-public/README.md

 # to-do-service

-REST API Sample for shared documentation practice
+This repository includes a REST API sample for shared documentation practice.

-For the REST API docs, see [The To-Do Service docs](https://uwc2-apidoc.github.io/to-do-service-public/).
+For the REST API docs, see the [To-Do Service docs](https://uwc2-apidoc.github.io/to-do-service/).